cdanielgomes/FEUP-TDIN/Project 2/README.md

 # Enterprise Distributed System

 A distributed system built using a Service-Oriented Architecture.
 It allows a user, known as worker to create tickets in a web page.
-Then, those tickets are answer or sent to other departments by a solver.
+Then, those tickets are answered or sent to other departments by the solver.
 Finally, each department can answer the tickets assigned to it.

 1. [Application Overview](#application-overview)
 1. [Technologies](#technologies)